 CONCLUSION

-If you know how to answer and follow the letter you will be fluent, maybe not 2 years or 4 years from now, but it will be.
+If you know how to answer and follow the rules, you will be fluent, maybe not in 2 years or 4 years, but you will be.
 The most important thing is to enjoy the benefits and achievements of now.
-It's every day doing a little, building your castle brick by brick, if you are satisfied to understand a little bit every day soon you won't even notice if you are fluent or not, you will enjoy it and suddenly you will be fluent, and now that will be just a miserable detail of all the time he spent and enjoyed learning the language.
+It's about doing a little every day, building your castle brick by brick, if you are satisfied with understanding a little bit every day, you will soon not even notice whether you are fluent or not, you will enjoy it and suddenly you will be fluent, and now this will just be a minor detail of all the time you enjoyed and had fun learning the language.

-An additional detail is that not everything is about fluency, if you want to be able to read in the language, enjoy watching things without subtitles and understand what you are being told, you will certainly need months or at most a year, with 1 year you can understand movies, anime, dramas and among other things in the Japanese language.
-But you will mainly have to do the right method, if you want to have more clues on how to do this, get to know the Japanese Club, click for more details.
+An additional detail is that not everything is about fluency, if you wish to be able to read in the language, enjoy watching things without subtitles and understand what people are telling you, you will certainly need months or at most a year, in 1 year you can understand movies, anime, doramas, and other things in the Japanese language.
+But you will have to do it mainly the right way, if you want more hints on how to do that, check out the Japonês club.

 To conclude, fluency is not the end either, fluency itself has levels, there are those who are fluent but have an impeccable pronunciation and there are those who have to impress and confuse the natives so, of course it is just a detail but it only shows that if it is worrying about the end of the route, that is, reaching the last stage will always stick with your head in the future and you will never be able to enjoy what you have now.